Florida State Road 559: Auburndale truck route

 State Road 559 Truck is a truck detour mainly along Berkeley Road.
 It begins at the southern terminus of the northern segment of Polk County Road 655 at US 92, running in a 6.6 mi overlap with the county route.
-At the intersection of CR 559A (C. Fred Jones Boulevard), SR 559 Truck turns east, and runs along the entire county road until it reaches SR 559 south of exit 44 on Interstate 4.
+At the intersection of CR 559A (C. Fred Jones Boulevard), SR 559 Truck turns east, and runs along almost the entire county road until it reaches SR 559 south of exit 44 on Interstate 4.